nuance-communications/mix-cli/README.md

 ## `mix init`

-initialize mix.cli configuration
+initialize mix-cli configuration

 ```
 USAGE
   $ mix init

 DESCRIPTION
-  Use this command to initialize the Mix.cli configuration.
+  Use this command to initialize the mix-cli configuration.
 Elements of the
   configuration can also be overridden using environment variables.

 EXAMPLE